nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/random_Hangman/README.md

 - - 🟦  This line **sets up** a **variable** named **lives** to **keep track** of **how many attempts** the **player has left**.

+- - 🫐 You'll need to update this counter throughout the game to reflect the number of incorrect guesses.